bernd/insomnia/docs/insomnia/environment-variables.md

 Sub environments are most commonly used for store variables related to production, staging, or development services.
 They are also sometimes used to defining variables for different users of a single app.
 Once sub environments exist, they can be activated via the environment dropdown.

 {:.alert .alert-primary}
-**Note**: Sub environments can be created as Private, meaning they will never be synced or exported.
+**Note**: Sub environments can be created as Private, meaning they will never be exported.

 ## Folder Environments
 Folder environments are a rarely used feature, but can be invaluable for specific use cases.
 You can access a folder's environment from the folder dropdown in the sidebar.
 Any variables defined at the folder-level will be available to all requests within that folder.
 These will also override any variables defined within a sub environment or base environment.